 We really did not need a dessert, but soldiered on for your sakes!
 D had the Requeson de galanga con helado de Romero citrico (a fresh cream cheese flavoured with galangal with a citrussy rosemary ice cream 6.00€).
 I couldn’t resist the Torrija de Brioche carmelizada (egg dipped Brioche, deep-fried and served with Crème Anglaise – or custard 7.00€).
 We managed to finish it all, and very delicious it was too.

 We noticed on the desserts page of the menu ‘NIÑOS – a jugar de la mesa,’ and asked our maitre to explain.
 It turned out to be a children’s menu consisting of mini-burgers and home made chicken nuggets, drink and dessert included.
-The management are obviously fans of the fab four -there’s a starter called Octopus Garden, homenaje a The Beatles.
+The management are obviously fans of the fab four -there was a starter called Octopus Garden, homenaje a The Beatles.
 We didn’t try it but it is fried octopus with smoked paprika and salsa mery, a sauce made from olive oil, parsley, garlic and lemon juice.